 Kidney stones are formed when there is a decrease in urine volume and an increase in stone-forming substances in the body.

 One of the most common causes of kidney stones is malabsorption.
 This is a condition where the small intestine isn’t able to absorb nutrients properly.
 For example, fat in the small intestine could bind to calcium, releasing oxalates.
 This stone-producing substance can then absorb into the kidneys.

 In addition, dehydration is a significant risk factor for kidney stones.

 Those with Crohn’s Disease are more likely to have these two symptoms.
 Also, they may have more concentrated urine, which is another risk factor for kidney stones.

 Kidney stones are a serious health concern.
-They cause pain and discomfort and create a potential to block normal urine flow.
+They cause pain and discomfort and create the potential to block normal urine flow.
 Speak with your treating physician as soon as you notice the warning signs of a kidney stone developing.

 Other Complications Associated With Crohn’s Disease